 How Will Your Juvenile Crime Record Affect Your Future?

 An adult can carry a criminal conviction around for decades after the crime occurred, but the same rules do not apply for minors.
-Juvenile criminal records are typically destroyed once the minor has reached the age of 19 or it has been five years since the last court hearing in the case.
+Juvenile criminal records are generally not publicly available unless the minor was 14 year of age and older and the allegation involves what would be a felony of committed by an adult.
+Virginai law requires the Clerk to review its records every year and destroy all all those records for any juvenile who has attained the age of 19 years and five years have elapsed since the date of the last hearing in any case, except for any felony and certain traffic offenses until the juvenile reaches the age of 29.
 If it is destroyed, the crime will no longer appear on the minor’s record.

 The rules are different in cases where the minor commits a crime that would be classified as a felony if the defendant was an adult.
 In these cases, the records are not automatically destroyed.
 These criminal convictions will remain public due to their severity.